CROSSINGPOINTS CERTIFICATE IN OCCUPATIONAL STUDIES (CCOS)

 - Successfully complete individualized academic enrichment goals by earning passing grades in UA courses that provide inclusive supports and will be measured by the CCOS Satisfactory Academic Progress (SAP) rubric.

-- Demonstrate knowledge of community-based skills that support self-determination and self-management by successfully completing a portfolio assessment demonstrating their understanding of critical skills for living independently including, but not limited to financial management, transportation, agency/self-determination in academic enrichment courses.
+- Demonstrate knowledge of community-based skills that support self-determination and self-management by successfully completing a portfolio assessment demonstrating their understanding of critical skills for living independently including, but not limited to financial management, transportation, and agency/self-determination in academic enrichment courses.

-- Gain practical experiences in performing essential skills related to their chosen careers as paid employees in community-based employment settings.
+- Gain practical experiences performing essential skills related to their chosen careers as paid employees in community-based employment settings.